 The Climate and Clean Air Coalition is a voluntary partnership of governments, intergovernmental organizations, businesses, scientific institutions and civil society organizations committed to protecting the climate and improving air quality through actions to reduce short-lived climate pollutants.

-Our global network includes over 130 state and non-state partners, and hundreds of local actors carrying out activities across economic sectors.
+Our network includes hundreds of partners and local actors carrying out activities across several economic sectors.

 The Coalition helps partners and stakeholders create policies and practices that will deliver substantial short-lived climate pollutant reductions over the coming decades.